samogorm/loki/readme.md

 8. Open browser and go to http://localhost:5000/api/v1/test.
 9. If you can see a JSON response message saying "Success!" then you are all up and running.

+## POSTMAN Collection
+To test the API endpoints, I have created a [collection](https://www.getpostman.com/collections/0598f505914cab337147) that you can view.

 ## Tech Stack
 * MongoDB
 * Express